eddy-bryan/picture-match/README.md

 sounds not playing
 fix - audio clips have been moved before the script is loaded in the html file

+winner message pops up before win fix - correct pairs were stored as individual tiles in the correctPairs array rather than as pairs.
+Updated the checkForWin function to suit.

 TO DO